Halliburton-Landmark/gdp/doc/gdp-server-admin.md

 * `swarm.gdplogd.gcl.dir` &mdash; the directory in which log data will be stored.
 Defaults to `/var/swarm/gdp/gcls`.

+* `swarm.gdplogd.advertise.interval` &mdash; how often to renew advertisements of known logs.
+Defaults to 30 (seconds).

 * `swarm.gdplogd.reclaim.interval` &mdash; how often to wake up to reclaim unused resources.
 Defaults to 15 (seconds).